Mkerian10/PokerHandEvaluator/Documentation/Algorithm.md

 <a name="chapter2"></a>
 ## Chapter 2: Evaluate the Flushes First

-What makes a poker evaluator complicated, is the Flush category (including the Straight Flush).
+What makes a poker main.phevaluator complicated, is the Flush category (including the Straight Flush).
 If we don't care about the Flush, we can ignore the suits, and simplify the 52-bit binary to a 13-bit quinary (base 5 number).
 The reason we need base 5, is that for each rank, there can be 0, 1, 2, 3, 4 numbers of cards,